 He talked to a rival tour company about how tours ought to be run and was hired to be the U.S. representative for Trans Niugini Tours.

-Today, he escorts one group each May and / or August to the equatorial country, where the natives speak more than 700 indigenous languages.
+Today, he escorts one group each August to the equatorial country, where the natives speak more than 700 indigenous languages.
 The Papua New Guinea people are among the most friendly and unspoiled people on earth, he said.

 His interest in diverse people and places carries over to his interest in Public Citizen.
 He supports Public Citizen because of the vast array of issues the organization addresses.